Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Minimax rate of the excess risk of the empirical plug-in classifier

-A similar result has been established in \cite{denis2020ridge}, where the drift function is estimated in a compact interval, by projection on a subspace spanned by the spline basis.
-In \cite{denis2024nonparametric}, the study of an upper bound of order $N^{-\beta/(2\beta+1)}$ (up to a logarithmic factor) has been carried out in the context of the estimation of $b_i^*$ on the real line, where the diffusion coefficient $\sigma^*$ is assumed to be known, with $\sigma^* = 1$.
-Theorem~\ref{thm:upper-bound-drift} provides a rate of the same order in a more general case with an unknown $\sigma^*$, and under stronger assumptions on the diffusion model, allowing us to justify the assumption made on the Gram matrix $\mathbf{\Psi}_{K_N}$ of the spline basis, and establishing an upper bound of
+In \cite{denis2024nonparametric}, an upper bound of order $\log^{6\beta}(N)N^{-\beta/(2\beta+1)}$ has been established when $b_i^*$ is bounded and $\sigma^* = 1$.
+Theorem~\ref{thm:upper-bound-drift} provides a rate almost of the same order in a more general case with an unknown $\sigma^*$, and under stronger assumptions on the diffusion model leading to the establishment of an upper bound of

-probability of exit of the process $X$ from the growing interval $[-A_N, A_N]$, which is of the same order as the obtained rate.
-Moreover, it provides a lower bound of the same order $N^{-\beta/(2\beta+1)}$ under mild assumptions on the drift and diffusion coefficients.